 One of the common ways to do two-factor Authentication is to use an authenticator app like Authy, Microsoft Authenticator, 1Password or LastPass Authenticator.

-However, I don’t know how about you, but it also generates an annoyance and friction when I need to reach for the phone, find the app, and re-type the 6 digit code to the website 😉
+This is a good and secure solution.
+It appears that it’s also the most popular 2FA method in the sites I visit.
+Personally, I have such 2FA method configured for 27 services I use!
+However, I don’t know how about you, but it also generates an annoyance and friction when I need to reach for the phone, find the app, and re-type the 6-digit code to the website 😉

-Well, this is not what you want to hear, but no, it cannot 🙁 At least not as a standalone device.
-As Nate Eldredge mentions in this StackOverflow post, the device does not have a real-time clock on board, so it cannot generate time-based codes.
-I can also see another problem – without any software assistance, it wouldn’t know which site is asking for the code and what token to generate.
+See the following Stack Overflow post by Nate Eldredge if you want to understand why YubiKey cannot do some magic and just handle TOTP when you touch the device.
+The YubiKey device does not have a real-time clock on board, so it cannot generate time-based codes.
+Moreover, without any software assistance, it wouldn’t know which site is asking for the code and what token to generate.

 It might be a bit confusing now to add that there is an application called Yubico Authentication App, released by the same company that creates YubiKeys.